-Monsoon is a journey into the hearts and memories of those caught in a certain time in a particular place.
+Monsoon is a journey into the hearts and memories of those caught in a certain time in a particular place from Australia's favourite storyteller with new novel The Last Paradise out now.

 Sandy Donaldson has been working for a volunteer organisation in Vietnam for the past four years.
 As her contract nears its end, she is reluctant to leave so she invites her oldest friend, Anna, to come for a holiday and discover its beautiful tourist destinations.